Lown president, cardiologist, reacts to stent controversy

 For decades, cardiologists thought they knew why people with heart disease have angina, or chest pain: because of the plaque blocking their arteries.
 But a new study in The Lancet this week has rocked the world of cardiology by questioning whether stents are more effective than a placebo in relieving angina, and suggesting that blocked arteries aren’t the whole story.

-The ORBITA study was a double-blind, randomised controlled trial in which 200 patients with blockages in single vessels were given either a drug-eluting stent or a “sham” procedure.
+The ORBITA study was a double-blind, randomized controlled trial in which 200 patients with blockages in single vessels were given either a drug-eluting stent or a “sham” procedure.
 (A sham procedure is the surgical equivalent of giving a patient a placebo drug.)
 All patients received medication therapy for six weeks prior to the operation, and neither the patients nor the researchers who analyzed the results knew whether they had a been given a stent or placebo.
 When they measured patients’ pain and exercise time on a treadmill six weeks after the procedure, they found no difference between patients who really had their arteries opened and those who had the sham surgery.
-“This is like saying that penicillin doesn’t work for infections.”

 Stents have been in widespread use for more than three decades for patients with heart disease, and several trials appeared to indicate that they were effective in reducing chest pain.
 But until now, that assumption has never been put to a real test in a placebo-controlled trial.